 Getting sick is no fun.
 In today’s health care system, getting sick can lead to some expensive bills.
-Our Philadelphia Medication Error lawyers at the Weitz Firm know first hand the financial hardship families endure when an unexpected medical issue hits.
+Our Philadelphia Medication Error lawyers at The Weitz Firm, LLC know first hand the financial hardship families endure when an unexpected medical issue hits.
 Around 41% of Americans either have medical bills or are actively paying off some medical debt.
 That means 72 million Americans are burdened with medical debt caused by getting sick or injured.
 This number does not include the elderly who are also dealing with medical debt due to common illnesses that come with age.
 Imagine, getting sick and dealing with medical bills when it wasn’t even your fault?

 We trust our health care providers to give us the care that we need.
 We believe they will diagnose our illnesses and create a plan of action to get us better.
 What many fail to realize is that medical professionals are still human, and humans make errors.
 A medication error is the third leading cause of death to Americans.
 Meaning, our health care providers are causing the third leading cause of death.
 Which begs the question, should medication errors be considered a criminal charge?